tenox7/wrp/README.md

 Or from [Web UI](https://console.cloud.google.com/run).
 Use `gcr.io/tenox7/wrp` as container image URL.

 Note that Cloud Run forces https.
 Your browser support of encryption protocols and certification authorities will vary.
+Also the container needs 2 GB RAM or it will keep crashing and complaining about memory limit exceeded.

 ## Flags